+Rotation Rate

-- Rotation Rate The rate at which a rotating electrode rotates.
-Experimentally, this is usually expressed in RPM, but in theoretical equations, the rotation rate is usually expressed in radians per second. - Shielding Experiment An experiment with a rotating ring-disk electrode where the disk potential is held constant while the ring potential is swept slowly between two limits. - Stagnant Layer At a rotating electrode, the portion of the solution near the electrode tends to rotate at nearly the same speed as the electrode surface.
+The rate at which a rotating electrode rotates.
+Experimentally, this is usually expressed in RPM, but in theoretical equations, the rotation rate is usually expressed in radians per second.

+Shielding Experiment

+An experiment with a rotating ring-disk electrode where the disk potential is held constant while the ring potential is swept slowly between two limits.

+Stagnant Layer

+At a rotating electrode, the portion of the solution near the electrode tends to rotate at nearly the same speed as the electrode surface.
 This layer of solution is known as the stagnant layer (or, in the context of fluid dynamics, the stagnant layer is more properly called the hydrodynamic layer).
-Mass transport across the stagnant layer occurs by a combination of convection and diffusion, with diffusion dominating as the material travels closer to the electrode surface (see also Diffusion Layer). - StandardA thermodynamic quantity expressing the freeElectrodeenergy of a redox half reaction in terms of electricPotentialpotential. - Sweep Rate Rate at which the electrode potential is changed when performing a sweep voltammetry method such as cyclic voltammetry. - Three-Electrode CellA common electrochemical cell arrangement consisting of a working electrode, a reference electrode, and a counter electrode. - Transit Time In the context of rotating ring-disk voltammetry, the transit time is the average amount of time required for material generated at the disk electrode to be swept over to the ring electrode.
+Mass transport across the stagnant layer occurs by a combination of convection and diffusion, with diffusion dominating as the material travels closer to the electrode surface (see also Diffusion Layer).

+Standard Electrode Potential A thermodynamic quantity expressing the free energy of a redox half reaction in terms of electric potential.